Mulino State Airport: Overview

 This airport is included in the National Plan of Integrated Airport Systems for 2011–2015, which categorized it as a general aviation facility.
 It is home to over 40 light general aviation aircraft (including weekend glider activities) with 34 existing aircraft T-hangars and approximately 25 tie-down spots.
 Mulino is also home to the Mulino Chapter of the Oregon Pilot Association.

 Facilities and aircraft

 Mulino State Airport covers an area of 275 acres (111 ha) at an elevation of 260 feet (79 m) above mean sea level.
 It has one runway designated 14/32 with an asphalt surface measuring 3,425 by 100 feet (1,044 x 30 m).

-For the 12-month period ending April 23, 2009, the airport had 21,300 general aviation aircraft operations, an average of 58 per day.
-At that time there were 47 aircraft based at this airport: 96% single-engine and 4% glider.
+For the 12-month period ending December 9, 2020, the airport had 21,300 general aviation aircraft operations, an average of 58 per day.
+At that time there were 61 aircraft based at this airport: 57 single-engine, 2 multi-engine, and 2 glider.